 Consumer Engagement: Victoria’s Secret

-Select a brand that faced ethical or legal issues.
-Determine how these issues influenced consumer perceptions of the brand and how it impacted their engagement with the brand.
-What were the ultimate implications for the brand?
+Victoria’s Secret is a well-known fashion brand that has faced many ethical or legal issues in the past.
+Over the years, the brand has undergone many changes in how it is perceived by consumers.
+Some questions to ask: What were the ultimate implications for the brand?
 What should the brand have done differently, and why?

-Victoria’s Secret is a brand that has faced both ethical and legal issues throughout the years especially during 2017-2018 when the #MeToo movement was gaining lots of attention and media coverage.
-In 2019, the brand also received media backlash due to former CEO, Les Wexner who had close ties to the late Jeffrey Epstein and his former chief marketing officer, Ed Razek.
+Victoria’s Secret is a brand that has faced both ethical and legal issues over the years, especially during 2017-2018, when the #MeToo movement gained significant attention and media coverage.
+In 2019, the brand also faced media backlash due to its former CEO, Les Wexner, who had close ties to the late Jeffrey Epstein and his former chief marketing officer, Ed Razek.
 Epstein and Razek were surrounded by reports from employees and models who experienced a “culture of misogyny, bullying, and harassment” that exposed the ugly side of Victoria’s Secret (Maheshwari & Friedman, 2021).

-These issues have influenced consumer perceptions of the brand by causing sales to decrease over time and as more competitors entered the market and their famous runway fashion show was canceled in 2019.
+These issues have affected consumer perceptions of the brand, leading to a decrease in sales over time.
+As more competitors entered the market, their famous runway fashion show was canceled in 2019.
 Along with the reports of sexual harassment and mistreatment of employees, this didn’t help to strengthen the Victoria’s Secret brand.
 Even though the Victoria’s Secret brand has been around since 1977, a shift in consumer behavior has changed.
-The definition of “sexy” has evolved from what men liked, desired, and fantasized about, to support empowering women, the LGBTQ+ community, inclusivity, and celebrating all shapes and sizes of all bodies.
-These issues have impacted consumer engagement with the brand by looking elsewhere to find meaning and relatability with other brands online, especially on social media.
-The ultimate implications for Victoria’s Secret was that their marketing was outdated and they were very slow to incorporate new changes that other retailers were doing.
-For example: brands celebrated pregnant women and nursing women, Victoria’s Secret only came out with a maternity line in recent years as they were not deemed “sexy enough” to have a maternity section in their product line.
+The definition of “sexy” has evolved from what men liked, desired, and fantasized about to support empowering women, the LGBTQ+ community, inclusivity, and celebrating all shapes and sizes of all bodies.
+These issues have impacted consumer engagement with the brand, as consumers look elsewhere to find meaning and relatability with other brands online, especially on social media.
+The ultimate implications for Victoria’s Secret were that their marketing was outdated, and they were very slow to incorporate new changes that other retailers were doing.
+For example, brands celebrated pregnant women and nursing women, but Victoria’s Secret only came out with a maternity line in recent years as they were not deemed “sexy enough” to have a maternity section in their product line.
 Many other companies also embraced the LGBTQ+ community and had a transgendered model, which was something that Victoria’s Secret changed after new management came in to change the marketing approach.

 One idea that I think the brand could have done better are their interview responses, such as the Vogue interview back in 2018.
-If you read the entire conversation, the former Victoria’s Secret public relations team defends their work heavily, however, they don’t say much or address the topics of mistreated employees, sexual harassment, and misconduct that their staff and models experienced.
-This shows a lack of transparency and that rather “sweeping it under the rug” is a tactic in order to save face.
+If you read the entire conversation, the former Victoria’s Secret public relations team defends their work heavily.
+However, they don’t say much or address the topics of mistreated employees, sexual harassment, and misconduct that their staff and models experienced.
+This shows a lack of transparency, and rather than “sweeping it under the rug,” it is a tactic in order to save face.

-Some other ideas that I think should have been done differently are actually being done now, such as connecting more with your customers and making more of a personal connection with them.
-If you look back at previous ads and marketing campaigns, the lingerie was very shiny, full of jewels, and crystals, all bling, feathery, raunchy, and also comfort was not the key component.
-Now, there are more larger sizes available and more modesty and comfort in the designs of all the Victoria’s Secret lingerie.
-Of course, there is still sexy lingerie available with lace and all the frills, but there is more variety now compared to before management was changed.
-All the mannequins are also changed with different body shapes and body types and no longer just the tall, thin, and slender body type.
-As the new Creative Director Raúl Martinez said, he wants to“really cement our brand positioning and our commitment to our revolution and transformation” (Howland, 2022).
+Some other ideas that I think should have been done differently are actually being implemented now, such as connecting more with customers and making a more personal connection with them.
+If you look back at previous ads and marketing campaigns, the lingerie was very shiny, full of jewels and crystals - all bling, feathery, and raunchy.
+Comfort was not the key component.
+Now, larger sizes are available, with more modesty and comfort in the designs of all the Victoria’s Secret lingerie.
+Of course, there is still sexy lingerie available with lace and all the frills, but there is more variety now compared to before the management was changed.
+All the mannequins are also changed to have different body shapes and types, no longer just the tall, thin, and slender body type.
+As the new Creative Director, Raúl Martínez said he wants to “really cement our brand positioning and our commitment to our revolution and transformation” (Howland, 2022).

 References